CyVerse-learning-materials/foss/docs/05_version_control.md

         ```
         $ sudo apt-get install -y git-all
         ```

-    ???
-Info "Create a GitHub account"
-        Navigate to the [GitHub website](https://github.com/) and click *Sign Up*, and follow the on screen instructions.

     Additionally, you can choose between Generating a Personal Access Token or using SSH keys.
 This is useful if you want to work locally and push your changes to GitHub.
 We are going to cover this further in next week's lesson on [Version Control](05_version_control.md).